Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Congratulations!
 You’ve successfully submitted your trademark and taken the first step toward protecting your brand and assets.
 But the work doesn’t end there, despite the lengthy application process you’ve already completed.

-Protecting and defending your trademark after registration is an active and ongoing pursuit.
-However, ensuring your trademark retains its value is critical.
+Safeguarding and enforcing your trademark after registration requires continuous attention and strategic action.
+However, maintaining your trademark’s strength is essential for your brand’s long-term success.
 We’ll explain what you must do after registering a trademark.
 We’ll also outline damaging trademark mistakes to avoid at all costs.

 FYIDid you know